-My wife and I just returned from an overnight together.
-(Don’t get jealous, OK?
-It’s been two years.)
+My wife and I had just returned from an anniversary trip together.

-The whole time we were away on our overnight, I just kept thinking about how fortunate I am.
-After nearly 18 years of marriage, Sharon is still my best friend.
+The whole time we were away, I just kept thinking about how fortunate I am.
+After over 19 years of marriage, Sharon is still my best friend.
 Really.
 It’s not perfect, obviously, but we connect on the deepest levels and have a ton of fun doing it.

 How in the world did that happen?